about us

 We are here to ensure you live the best life with the following support structure.

-The Student Advice and Counseling Center
+The Student Counseling and Support Center

 You can visit this office to seek advice on general topics including career options, studies, research, interpersonal relationships, personality issues, and all facets of daily life.